ArthurDanjou/artsite/content/writings/how-my-website-works.md

 The article you're currently reading is plain text stored in MySQL, rendered using vue-markdown.
 You can view my custom element renderings here.
-I enhance my Markdown capabilities by employing plugins like remark-gfm, which adds support for tables, strikethroughs, footnotes, and other features.
+I enhance my Markdown capabilities by employing plugins like remark-gfm, which adds support for tables, strikethrough, footnotes, and other features.

 Compromises are inevitable!
 I've chosen to sacrifice some features for simplicity and speed.
 I'm content with my decision, as it aligns with my goal of reducing friction in the writing process.